Before you Buy: Design Considerations for Your Custom Fabric Structure

 Legacy designs and builds structures to withstand not just one of these possible environmental factors, but the possibility of more than one of these events occurring at once.

 The heating and cooling requirements of a fabric building can also affect the overall structure load and frame design.
-For instance, if you plan to heat the interior of your fabric building, this must be considered in the material specifications.
+For instance, if you plan to heat the interior of your fabric building, the heating system and insulation must be considered in the material specifications.

-Your fabric structure must be strong enough to support all of its equipment and environmental loads, which is multiplied by an importance factor.
-Occupancy factors become particularly important in fabric structures that will be occupied.
+Your fabric structure must be strong enough to support all associated equipment and environmental loads, which is then multiplied by an importance factor.
+Occupancy factors become particularly important in fabric structures intended for public use.

 Building codes include a “hazard rating” or “importance category” that relates directly to the maximum use and occupancy that the building is expected to receive.
-Higher occupancy buildings are considered higher hazard structures, as are buildings that are used as disaster shelters in the event of an emergency.
-Legacy specializes in designing and constructing long-lasting buildings that meet or exceed low-hazard, normal and high-hazard building requirements.
+Legacy specializes in designing and constructing long-lasting buildings that meet or exceed all hazard requirements.

-Depending on the number of open external walls in the design of the fabric building, the structure falls into different enclosure categories.
-The Legacy engineering team works with your own engineers and architects to produce a strong, balanced frame design, regardless of your building’s enclosure category.
+Each structure is sorted into an enclosure category depending on the number of open external walls in the design.
+The Legacy engineering team works with your engineers and architects to produce a strong, balanced frame design, regardless of your building’s enclosure category.